Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 AEON vs. Unitree H2

 The price accessibility comparison.
 Unitree H2 ($40,900+, 180 cm, 43+ DOF, 20 kg payload) is a full-size bipedal humanoid you can buy today with established global distribution.
-AEON has no public pricing, no online store, and is available only through enterprise pilot agreements.
+AEON has no public pricing, no online store, and is available only through enterprise deployment agreements.
 H2 offers higher payload, bipedal locomotion, and immediate availability.
 AEON offers superior sensor fusion and digital twin capabilities that the H2 does not provide.

 BotInfo Take: If you need a humanoid now, buy the H2.
 If you are a large European manufacturer evaluating humanoid pilots for reality capture and digital twin creation, AEON is worth a direct conversation with Hexagon.